Colors and patterns

 F1BB– F1B X Poodle 87.5% poodle 12.5% labrador.
 Technically a doodle, but mostly poodle with most likely very curly hair.

 F2- Is an F1 X F1.
-The chances of puppies with the appearance of just poodle or just retriever only are very high,(50%) .
+The chances of puppies with the appearance of just poodle or just retriever only are very high,(25% of either).
 So an F2 golden doodle may have the coat of a golden retriever and the slightness of bone like a poodle.
-Thus defeating the purpose of the Doodle hybrid, as those that inherit the incorrect coat gene from each of their parents WILL NOT have a hypoallergenic coat.
-They also have a chance of being quite poodle like and in some cases, can be like a goldendoodle.
+And will shed like a golden retriever.
+Thus defeating the purpose of the Doodle hybrid, those that inherit the incorrect coat gene from each of their parents WILL NOT have a hypoallergenic coat.
+Conversely there can be fully furnished puppies with curly poodle coats in the same litter and some in between

 Multigenerational- This is an F1B bred to an F1B or multigen.
 Or a multigen X multigen, a multigen X F1 or f1B, Multigens will have a fleecy a wavy to curly or wool coat.
-They are low to non-shedding and allergy friendly.
-Their % of poodle can range from 50 to 75(+/-) or more.
+They should be low to non-shedding and allergy friendly.
+Their % of poodle can range from about 60 to 90(+/-) or more.
+Most mini’s and micros will be Multigenerational as it will take a few breedings to get to the small size from standard size of the golden retreiver or Labrador ancestor.

 Double Doodle-two different doodles (i.e. Labradoodle X Goldendoodle)

 ** A Short Disclaimer about Genetics and percentages.
 Genetics are not simple math, the percentages given above are approximations, they are dependent on what genes each offspring receive from their parents.
 Each of our parent dogs has a full DNA profile.
 We use this information to help us determine which dogs to breed to produce not only healthy pups, but also puppies with size, the coat color and texture that our customers want.
-However, we cannot guarantee traits.
+However, we cannot guarantee traits or exact sizes.

-SIZES – A dog’s height is measured at the tallest point of it’s shoulder.
+SIZES – A dog’s height is measured at the tallest point of its shoulder.
+Officially size is determined by the height of the dog, as weights can vary.

 Standard – 21-24 inches or more usually weighing 45+ pounds